Group-5-Final-Project/Final-Project/README.md

 [Data Set 1](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets?select=vaccination_all_tweets.csv) | [Data Set 2](https://www.kaggle.com/kaushiksuresh147/covidvaccine-tweets)

 Fortunately, both datasets were formatted similarly, and combined, contain over `400,000` usable entries that span from **March 11, 2020** to **January 14, 2022**.
 Still, the data required a bit of cleaning to remove duplicates and redundancies.
-The tweets from these datasets are taken from the start of the pandemic (around March 2020) to present, and all contain the word `vaccine`.
+The tweets from these datasets are taken from the start of the pandemic (around March 2020) to present, and all contain the word (or hashtag) `vaccine`.
+The first dataset also includes tweets about specific vaccine manufacturers.
 Below is a summary of how the data was processed for analysis (in Jupyter Notebook or Google Colab, using Python):

 1. Both CSVs were imported as dataframes (DFs)
 2. Unnecessary columns were dropped, so both DFs had identical structures